halimo22/Kubernet_practice2/README.md

 ## Lab 4

 - What is a namespace in Kubernetes, and why is it used?

-used to divide clusters logically
+A logical way to divide cluster resources used to divide resources among teams like production and testing

 ---------------------
 - How do you create a new namespace in Kubernetes using the kubectl command?